Breast pain in men can have a variety of causes, from muscle strains to a cyst. Some causes might require treatment but are usually harmless.

 Some causes of breast pain do not require a doctor.
 For example, muscle strain should go away on its own.

 But it is worth seeing a doctor for any lumps or swelling that could be cancerous.
-The American Cancer Society list the following signs of breast cancer:
+The

 - swelling in some or all of a breast